rijkvp/blink/README.md

 ## Features

-- ⏰ Configure multiple timers with intervals, weights, timeouts & declining prompts.
+- ⏰ Configure multiple timers with different intervals.
 - 🔔 Get a notification and play a sound when its time to take a break.
 - ⌨️ Have timers automatically pause or reset when you are AFK.